8 Nonprofit Impact Report Examples to Inspire You

 Let’s make yours the second kind.

-In this quick guide, you’ll see real nonprofit reports (designed by our team) that stand out.
-We’ll show you what to include, how to tell your story, and why it’s worth doing well.
+In this quick guide, you’ll see real nonprofit impact report examples (all designed by our team) that stand out.
+We’ll show you what to include, how to tell your story, and why investing in thoughtful impact reporting is worth it.

-An impact report is a focused look at what your work actually achieved.
-Unlike an annual report (which can feel like a brain dump), an impact report zooms in on results from a campaign, program, or moment.
+A nonprofit impact report is a focused look at what your work actually achieved.
+Unlike an annual report (which can feel like a bigger collection of info), an impact report zooms in on results from a specific campaign, program, or moment.

-People want to know they’re making a difference and your impact report is proof they are.
+People want to know they’re making a difference and your impact report is proof that they are.

-When done right, it keeps donors engaged, gives funders confidence, and helps your team (and yes, your board too) see the mission in motion.
+When done right, nonprofit impact reports keep donors engaged, give funders confidence, and help your team (and yes, your board too) see the mission in motion.

 And if it’s clear, heartfelt, and actually enjoyable to read?
 People will want to share it.
 Really.
 It happens.